omeedcs/club25/ALISHBA_FEATURE.md

 - **MUST-SEE**: Can't-miss Austin experiences
 - **Recommended**: Great if you have time
 - **Optional**: Bonus spots if you want more

+## 🎉 How to Use

+1. **Enter the code** `CLUB-ALISHBA` on the Club25 home page
+2. **Tap checkboxes** to mark locations as complete
+3. **Watch progress** fill up in the progress bar at the top
+4. **Tap "Open in Maps"** for instant navigation
+5. **Enjoy the confetti** when you complete each stop! 🎊

+### Tips for the Day:
+- Start checking off locations as you complete them
+- Your progress saves automatically
+- Pro tips hide after completion to declutter
+- Switch to Budget view to track spending
+- Share completion screenshots with friends!

+## 🔄 Reset Progress

+To start fresh, clear your browser's localStorage or uncheck completed items.

 Enjoy Austin! 🤠✨